The Dirichlet problem for elliptic systems with data in K\"othe function spaces: Introduction, Statement of Main Results, and Examples

 \item[(5)] if $E\subset\mathbb{R}^{n-1}$ is a measurable set of finite measure then its characteristic function ${\bf 1}_E$ satisfies $\|{\bf 1}_E\|<\infty$, and $\int_E |f(x')|\,dx'\leq C_E\|f\|$ where $C_E<\infty$ depends on $E$, but not on $f$. \end{list}

 Given a function norm $\|\cdot\|$, the set

 is referred to as a {\tt K\"othe} {\tt function} {\tt space} on $({\mathbb{R}}^{n-1},dx')$.
 In such a scenario, we shall write $\|\cdot\|_\mathbb{X}$ in place of $\|\cdot\|$ in order to emphasize the connection between the function norm $\|\cdot\|$ and its associated K\"othe function space $\mathbb{X}$.
 Then $\big(\mathbb{X},\|\cdot\|_\mathbb{X}\big)$ is a complete normed vector subspace of $\mathbb{M}$, hence a Banach space.
-It is transparent from the above definitions that many of the classical function spaces in analysis are of K\"othe type.
-This includes ordinary Lebesgue spaces, variable exponent Lebesgue spaces, Orlicz spaces, Lorentz spaces, mixed-normed spaces, Marcinkiewicz spaces, etc.
+It is apparent from the above definitions that many of the classical function spaces in analysis are actually K\"othe function spaces.
+This includes ordinary Lebesgue spaces, variable exponent Lebesgue spaces, Orlicz spaces, Lorentz spaces, mixed-normed spaces, Marcinkiewicz spaces, Morrey spaces, etc. Typically, function spaces whose definitions take into account cancellation or differentiability properties of the functions, such as Hardy spaces, BMO, Sobolev spaces, etc., fail to be K\"othe function spaces.

 Starting with a K\"othe function space $\mathbb{X}$, we can define its K\"othe dual (also known as its associate space in the terminology of \cite{bennett-sharpley88}) according to

 One can check that $\|\cdot\|_{\mathbb{X}'}$ is indeed a function norm, hence $\mathbb{X}'$ is itself a K\"othe function space.